Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Finlayson Point Provincial Park

-Located at the eastern tip of an elongated bay of Lake Temagami, the campground is a gateway to the vast Temagami and Lady Evelyn-Smoothwater Provincial Park wilderness areas.
+Located at the eastern tip of an elongated bay on Lake Temagami, the campground serves as a gateway to the vast wilderness areas of Temagami and Lady Evelyn-Smoothwater Provincial Park.
 Giant Lake Temagami holds a lifetime of angling for lake trout, whitefish, pike, walleye and bass.

 Location: 24 Finlayson Park Road, Temagami